autumn-yng/community-book/README.md

 # Community Book Exchange

 A full-stack web application for the residents in my local apartment buildings to share, sell, and discover used books within our community.
-I'm still in the process of developing it!
-My next step is to to solidify the functionalities, deploy, test it out with a pool of trusted users to get feedback, before bringing it to real life users!
+My next step is to test it out with a pool of trusted users to get feedback before bringing it to real life users!

+Try it out here: [community-book.vercel.app](https://community-book.vercel.app/)

 ## Tech Stack